 You can take taxi in the airport or bus terminal (no pre-booking is needed).
 You might want to stay in a hotel for 1 or 2 nights to catch your breath (we recommend Oasis).
 When you are ready to continue your quest, go to the harbor (by taxi also; it’s possible to arrange transfer from the hotel).

 You need to take a public boat from Ampana to Wakai.
 The most popular one is a speed boat Hercules, which goes daily.
 This boat is really the speed boat, and the trip might be not very pleasant.
 But go ahead, you only live once.

 Another public transport is a ferry Tuna Tomini.
 On the ferry, you can have coffee or bear, watch TV, go up to the upper deck for a walk or even take a mattress and take a nap.

 Another option is a speedboat Wamburabura, which goes on Sundays, Tuesdays and Thursdays at 10AM and takes 2 hours.

 Ampana-Wakai boat schedule

 I’m in Wakai, what’s next?

 First of all, congratulations!
 The hardest part is over.
-Once you get to Wakai, our resort’s boat will be waiting for you in the Wakai harbor.
-Since all public boats and the ferry go by schedule, we know when our guest are planning to arrive and are able to send a boat in time.
-It might take some time for our captains to find you in the harbor, but no worries, usually several other captains will ask you where are you going and show you the right captain.
+Once you get to Wakai, a previously reserved boat will be waiting for you in the Wakai harbor.
+Since all public boats and the ferry go by schedule, the captain will know when you are planning to arrive and will be there in time.
+It might take some time for the captain to find you in the harbor, but no worries, usually several other captains will ask you where are you going and show you the right captain.